 Soon, the man’s railroad friends revolted against the vigilantes.
 Inciting a vengeful mob numbering in the hundreds, the lawless bunch torched town buildings and started a deadly shoot-out with citizens trapped in a storeroom.

 U.S. troops from Fort Bridger imposed martial law until the track-layers had passed.
 Bear River City soon became another railroad ghost town.

 From Wyoming, Smith moved on to Kit Carson, Colorado, where he held a similar position before making his way to Abilene, Kansas.
 In June of 1870, he was appointed the Kansas Cowtown’s first marshal, which was badly in need of law enforcement.
 He was paid a salary of $150 a month plus 2$ for each conviction of persons arrested.
 One of Smith’s first official acts was to ban all weapons in town without a permit.
 Within 48 hours, everyone had turned over their weapons to Smith, but he had had to knock down two thugs before they surrendered their weapons.

-Afterwards, the town of Abilene returned to its lawless ways until the next marshal could be hired – that of James Butler “Wild Bill” Hickok in April, 1871.
+Afterward, the town of Abilene returned to its lawless ways until the next marshal could be hired – that of James Butler “Wild Bill” Hickok in April 1871.

 Despite his reputation; however, Hickok did not do nearly as good of a job in the role as did Smith.
-Abilene eventually settled down when new railheads were by built to Newton, Wichita and Ellsworth, becoming the favored shipping points.
+Abilene eventually settled down when new railheads were built to Newton, Wichita, and Ellsworth, becoming the favored shipping points.

 Years later, Marshal Smith would be remembered by another Abilene resident – none other than President Dwight D. Eisenhower, who said: